Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 1. Respond in time

-If you believe the Home Office is wrong—because a statutory excuse applies, the worker was misidentified, or the calculation is flawed—prepare an objection instead.
-Objections must be made in writing within 28 days of the date of the Civil Penalty Notice (or as specified on your notice).
+If you believe the Home Office is wrong, because a statutory excuse applies, the worker was misidentified, or the calculation is flawed, prepare an objection instead.
+Objections must be made in writing within 28 days of the due date specified in the Civil Penalty Notice.
 Use the official Civil Penalty Objection Form and attach supporting evidence.
-If the Home Office upholds the objection in part, it will issue a varied notice; if it rejects it, you then have 28 days to appeal to the County Court or Sheriff Court.
+If the Home Office upholds the objection in part, it will issue a varied notice.
+If it rejects it, you then have 28 days to appeal to the County Court (or Sheriff Court in Scotland).

 Before deciding whether to object, review whether mitigation has already been applied.
-The Home Office allows £5,000 per worker for self-reporting a suspected breach with a unique reference number, and £5,000 per worker for active cooperation during the investigation, such as providing complete records within the 10-day Information Request window.
+The Home Office allows £5,000 per worker for self-reporting a suspected breach with a Unique Reference Number, and £5,000 per worker for active cooperation during the investigation, such as providing complete records within the deadline stated in the Information Request.
 For a first breach, if the employer can also demonstrate effective right to work systems, a Warning Notice may be issued instead of a monetary penalty.
 If any of these factors were missed, highlight them in the objection.

 3. Protect your position while responding